sinclairzx81/fastify-typebox/readme.md

 ## Overview

 Fastify TypeBox offers enhanced TypeBox support for Fastify.
-It enables automatic type inference for Fastify requests with no additional type hinting required.
+It enables automatic type inference for requests with no additional type hinting required.
 Fastify TypeBox is implemented entirely through the TypeScript type system.

 Requires TypeScript 4.3.5 and above.